return42/sphkerneldoc/linux_src_doc/fs/ubifs/ubifs_h.rst

 rw_incompat
     the media is not R/W compatible

+assert_action
+    action to take when a \ :c:func:`ubifs_assert`\  fails

+authenticated
+    flag indigating the FS is mounted in authenticated mode

 tnc_mutex
     protects the Tree Node Cache (TNC), \ ``zroot``\ , \ ``cnext``\ , \ ``enext``\ , and
     \ ``calc_idx_sz``\